top of page

 Yoga class etiquette

-Dress modestly, comfortably and in layers to adjust for temperature and with bare feet (or non-slip yoga socks to practice and warm socks for relaxation).
+Dress comfortably in layers to adjust for temperature, with bare feet (or non-slip yoga socks).

 Eat light before class.
 Bring water to class.